Publisher: Image Comics

 Once again, Guéra’s art is reminiscent of his career-best work on Scalped, with an almost tangible aura of violence and desolation emanating from the pages.
 The level of detail that he packs into his backgrounds are what truly helps sell the world Aaron has created, with rotting corpses, cannibalistic birds and eerie piles of bones aplenty.
 He also continues to display his “gift” – if you could call it such a thing – for illustrating uncomfortable, wince-inducing scenes of violence, particularly during one memorable exchange near the middle of this issue.
 Seriously, this is sequence that is going to elicit some strong emotions, for better or worse, in whoever reads it

 While it’s not entirely clear just where these two creators are going with this story, I can honestly say that, at this point, I simply don’t care.
-Actually, allow me to clarify that; what I mean is that, given how completely and utterly captivated I am by the world Aaron and Guéra have created, with its beautiful squalor and mesmerisingly shocking levels of violence and depravity, I honestly can’t think of a single direction they could take where I wouldn’t keep picking this book up each and every time they decide to put an issue on the shelves.
+Actually, allow me to clarify that; what I mean is that, given how completely and utterly captivated I am by the world Aaron and Guéra have created, with its beautiful squalor and mesmerisingly shocking levels of violence and depravity, I honestly can’t think of a single direction they could take this series where I wouldn’t keep picking this book up each and every time they decide to put an issue on the shelves.
 The best new title from Image Comics in a long, long time, and that isn’t a compliment I give away lightly.

 [Click to Enlarge]